ipozdnyakov/hcal_rmt_2.0/README.txt

 1. INTRODUCTION

-This project is intended to monitoring gains of hybrid photodetectors (HPD) and photomultiplier tubes (PMT) in HCAL.
+	This project is intended to monitoring gains of hybrid photodetectors (HPD) and photomultiplier  tubes  (PMT)
+	in CMS HCAL.

+	Project consists of two parts -
+		1) PRODUCER.
+Filling histograms and TTrees with ADC responses on LEDs.
+		2) ANALYZER.
+Analyzing ADC responses on LEDs and monitoring gains drifts.

-There are 8 subdetectors in HCAL and the following numeration is used:
+	There are 8 subdetectors in  HCAL  and  the  following numeration is used in the project:
 		(0) HB depth 1, (1) depth 2
 		(2) HE depth 1, (3) depth 2, (4) depth 3
 		(5) HF depth 1, (6) depth 2
 		(7) HO depth 4

-HIT: One should not devide results by depths in presentations due to direct (independent of depth) way from LED to PMT/HPT
+	HINT: One  should  not  divide  results  by  depths in presentations due to direct (independent of depth) way from LED to PMT/HPT

-This project is versionised in github.com/ipozdnyakov/hcal_rmt_2.0
+2. ARCHITECTURE OF THE PROJECT

+	PRODUCER is a CMSSW analyzer, which  takes  data  from local  runs  (LED  runs)  of  CMS  detector  that  are permanently stored in CMS database.

+	ANALYZER  is  a  set  of  "scripts"  for   CINT   ROOT interpretator.

+2.1 INPUT DATA FOR PRODUCER

-2. INPUT DATA FOR MONITORING
+2.2 INPUT DATA FOR ANALYZER

 Files /afs/cern.ch/work/k/kodolova/public/RDMweb/histos/LED_* (LED files) produced with VeRawAnalyzer.cc are used as input for the monitoring.